Geodesic Models with Convexity Shape Prior: Introduction

 \subsection{Contributions and Paper Outline}

-The convexity shape prior of a simple closed curve is defined by the sign of its curvature.
-Using this definition, we propose new geodesic models, featuring convexity shape prior, under the Eikonal equation framework.
-Basically, the proposed model involves the establishment of geodesic metrics and the construction of search space for admissible geodesic curves.
+The convexity of a simple closed curve is defined by the sign of its curvature.
+By this definition, we propose new geodesic models, featuring convexity shape prior, under the eikonal equation framework.
+Basically, the proposed models involve the establishment of metrics and the construction of search space for admissible geodesic paths.
 In summary, the contributions are threefold:

 $-~$\emph{Geodesic metrics encoding curvature restriction}.
-We introduce three new geodesic metrics, such that the curvature of the physical projections of the orientation-lifted geodesic curves associated to the proposed metrics have a constant sign.
-In addition, we also discuss the Hamiltonians of the proposed geodesic metrics, for which the discrete approximations, in terms of scalar nonnegative weights and offsets with integer components, are leveraged for finding the numerical solutions to the Eikonal equations.
+We introduce three new local geodesic metrics, such that the curvature of the physical projections of the orientation-lifted geodesic paths associated to these metrics have a constant sign.
+In addition, we also discuss the Hamiltonians of the proposed geodesic metrics, for which the discrete approximations, in terms of scalar nonnegative weights and offsets with integer components, are leveraged for finding the numerical solutions to the eikonal equations.

-$-~$\emph{Construction of search space for geodesic curves}.
-We define a search space to minimize the weighted curve length that is measured using the proposed geodesic metrics.
-This search space is in essence a set of admissible orientation-lifted curves, whose physical projections are supposed to be simple and closed.
-In particular, we work with the tool of total curvature to ensure the simplicity requirement of the search space.
+$-~$\emph{Construction of search space for geodesic paths}.
+We define a search space for the minimization of the weighted curve length which is measured via the proposed local geodesic metrics.
+This search space is in essence a set collecting all admissible orientation-lifted curves whose physical projection curve is simple closed and convex.

 $-~$\emph{Applications in active contours}.
-We investigate the applications of the proposed geodesic models in active contours and interactive image segmentation.
-As a consequence, the image segmentation procedure can blend the benefits from convexity shape prior, curvature regularization and image features.
+We investigate the applications of the proposed geodesic models in active contour problem and in interactive image segmentation.
+As a consequence, the image segmentation procedure can blend the benefits from the convexity shape prior, curvature regularization and efficient image features.

-The structure of this paper is organized as follows. \Cref{sec_BG} gives the background on the curvature-penalized geodesic models and their discretization schemes.
-The new geodesic models which are imposed the convexity shape prior are presented in \cref{sec_ConvexityTheorem,sec_SearchingSpace}.
+This paper is organized as follows. \Cref{sec_BG} gives the background on the curvature-penalized geodesic models and their discretization schemes.
+Three geodesic models imposed with a convexity shape prior are presented in \cref{sec_ConvexityTheorem,sec_SearchingSpace}.
 The numerical implementation is presented in \cref{sec_HFM}.
 In \cref{sec_ACAPP}, we show how to exploit the proposed geodesic models to the active contours and image segmentation.
 The experimental results and the conclusion are respectively presented in \cref{sec_Exp,sec_Conclusion}.